bflorat/qdwizard/README.md

 # Features
 * Designed to minimize required code.
 Only few methods to implement.
 * Simple design, only two classes visible by the programmer
+* None dependency
-* Maven powered : QDWizard is available from Maven central repository as artefact (net.sf.qdwizard:qdwizard)
+* Maven powered : QDWizard is available from Maven central repository as artifact (net.sf.qdwizard:qdwizard)
-* I18n support for action buttons (see [this class](https://github.com/bflorat/qdwizard/blob/master/src/main/java/org/qdwizard/Langpack.java) to get the list of supported languages)
+* I18n support for action buttons
+> see [this class](https://github.com/bflorat/qdwizard/blob/master/src/main/java/org/qdwizard/Langpack.java) to get the list of natively supported languages.
+It is still possible to add manually your own langpack
-* Full branching support, can implement any wizard cinematic
+* Full branching support, can implement any wizard navigation
 * Error management using the simple setProblem() method
 * Supports Wizard images natively and resizes image automatically
 * Ultra light API: only few KB